Volunteer and Audition

 These are the set audition dates for shows this season.
 More detailed information about each process will be announced here approximately four weeks before each audition.

-• Alice By Heart: Thursday, January 8 (6PM) and Sunday, January 11 (2PM)
+- Alice By Heart: Thursday, January 8 (6PM) and Sunday, January 11 (2PM)

-• The Apiary: Friday, February 20 (6PM) and Saturday, February 21 (2PM)
+Production Dates: March 20-29, Directed by Shelby Davis - The Apiary: Friday, February 20 (6PM) and Saturday, February 21 (2PM)

-Production Dates: April 24-26, Directed by Kim Groninga
+Production Dates: April 24-26, Directed by Kim Groninga -

 AUDITION DATES:

-Tuesday, December 2 at 6PM
+Callbacks: Tuesday, January 13 at 6PM

 PERFORMANCE DATES: